 Print Then Cut - Troubleshooting:

-- Explore is not reading sensor marks.
+- Explore or Maker is not reading sensor marks.

 - Print Then Cut Calibration - Series of simple cuts, questions, and answers designed to help your Cricut machine cut exactly along the edge of your printed image.

 The Print Then Cut feature is not available in the Cricut Basics iOS App.